interledger/interledger.github.io/docs/sending-value-programmatically.md

 # Sending Value Programmatically

-This tutorial shows how to send value over Interledger using SPSP API.
+This tutorial shows how to send value over ILP using SPSP API.

 ## Prerequisites
 This tutorial assumes that you’re running `moneyd` and SPSP server on your computer.